How to Use a VPN with a Roku Streaming Stick

 Which UK apps can I watch on a Roku abroad?

-All the main free apps — BBC iPlayer, ITVX, Channel 4 and My5 — plus paid services like NOW, if you have a valid UK subscription.
+All the main UK apps — BBC iPlayer, ITVX, Channel 4 and Channel 5 — plus paid services like NOW, if you have a valid UK subscription.

-You can't put a VPN app on a Roku, but you don't need to.
-A pre-configured SmartHub VPN router gives the Roku — and every other device in the house — a UK residential IP, so BBC iPlayer, ITVX and the rest just work, wherever you are.
-It's the one method that's genuinely plug-and-play and the hardest for streaming services to block.
+There's no VPN app to put on a Roku, and that's fine — you don't need one.
+A pre-configured SmartHub VPN router hands the Roku, and the other devices under your roof, a UK residential IP, so BBC iPlayer, ITVX and the rest simply play wherever you happen to be.
+It's the one route that's genuinely plug-and-play, and the toughest for streaming services to shut out.